-The Pupil Premium is allocated to schools for children of statutory school age from low-income families who have been eligible for Free School Meals (FSM) at any point in the last 6 years in both mainstream and non-mainstream settings; to children who have been looked after continuously for more than six months; to children adopted from care and to children whose parents are currently serving in the armed forces.
+In 2011-2012, the Government launched its Pupil Premium Funding.
+The Pupil Premium is allocated to both mainstream and non-mainstream schools for children who are of statutory school age and who satisfy at least one of certain criteria, namely: children who have been eligible for Free School Meals (FSM) at any point in the last 6 years; children who have been looked after continuously for more than six months; children adopted from care, and children whose parents are currently serving in the armed forces.

 Schools are free to spend the Pupil Premium as they see fit.
-However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
+However, they will be held accountable for how they have used the additional funding to support Pupil Premium children.

 High quality teaching is fundamental to the outcomes for all of our pupils.
 Quality first teaching is the most important factor relating to pupil progression and closing the gap between the attainment levels of the disadvantaged and non-disadvantaged pupils.

 Below you will find reports on the spending plans for 2017-18, 2018-19 and 2019-20 and Strategy Statement for 2021-2022.